 Thai Food at Thai Pavilion, Taj Vivanta Hyderabad

-Being a high-end restaurant, décor is elegant and inviting.
+Being a high-end restaurant, the décor is elegant and inviting.
 There are patches of Golden color that never let you forget that you are in a Thai restaurant.
 But the colorful chandeliers give away that you are in the city of Hyderabad.
 And no place worth its salt in the city can be without the trademark chandeliers.
 The open kitchen makes you feel closer to the cooking team and adds to your craving for the food.
 There are young and vintage wines aesthetically displayed against the red and golden wall.

 Cliché would say that food was good, but let me tell you what I ate and what I liked.
-Raw Papaya salad as an appetizer had typical sugar and spicy flavors of Thailand.
+Raw Papaya salad as an appetizer had the typical sugar and spicy flavors of Thailand.
 And honestly, I would not have made out that it is raw Papaya if I was not told.
-Then came a Thai version of Chaat i.e. crispy noodles in a tart like presentation along with Coriander soup.
+Then came a Thai version of Chaat i.e. crispy noodles in a tart-like presentation along with Coriander soup.
 Yod Ma Prao Himmapan or Palm Hearts was good, it looked too hard to be cut but the knife went easily through it.
-Besides this, I had spring rolls, red curry, jasmine rice and must-have for vegetarians – tofu
+Besides this, I had spring rolls, red curry, jasmine rice, and a must-have for vegetarians – Tofu

 If you like Dessert even after a heavy meal and a full stomach, it must be very good.
 Tub Tim Grob or Diced Water Chestnut in Coconut Milk looked like a simple dessert when it came to the table.
 There was white coconut milk with some bright pink things inside it.
-And on the side was Sago pudding served with few slices of Mango that I guess was to give the flavor of the season.
+And on the side was Sago pudding served with a few slices of Mango that I guess was to give the flavor of the season.
 But one spoon in the mouth and I was grinning.
 And ask them how did you give this sparkling pink color to the colorless chestnuts.
 I highly recommend this dessert.